Application Deadlines and Requirements

 • A bachelor’s degree or higher from an accredited institution

-• GRE test scores for applicants who have less than five years of professional experience
+• GRE test scores are required for applicants with less than three years of full-time employment experience post-bachelor's degree.

-• Undergraduate courses in (a) introductory statistics and (b) game theory or microeconomics are strongly preferred
+• Undergraduate courses in (a) introductory statistics and (b) game theory or microeconomics.
+These can be completed at any accredited institution before the term begins; online summer courses in these subjects are available at Penn.

 Submitting your application

 We encourage applicants to submit before the December 1 priority deadline for a faster enrollment decision.
-The MBDS program only admits a certain number of students each fall, so getting your application in early increases your chances of being considered for enrollment.
+The MBDS program only admits a certain number of students each fall.
+Submitting your application in early increases your chances of being considered for enrollment.

-A completed application means that all transcripts, test scores, letters of recommendation, and required essays have been received by the MBDS admissions office.
-Applicants can view whether their application is complete by checking the application portal.
+A complete application includes all transcripts, GRE test scores (or, alternately, at least three years of full-time employment information), TOEFL/IELTS scores (for all international students who are non-native English speakers), two letters of recommendation, and required short-answer questions.
+You can check the status of your application through the application portal.
 Applications that are missing required documents, such as a letter of recommendation, will not be reviewed until all materials have been received.

 Application deadlines